Three singing pathways

 Classical voice

-Bel canto technique, breath support, projection without amplification.
-Repertoire spans art song, opera, oratorio, choral solos.
-Boards: ABRSM, Trinity.
+Bel canto technique, breath support, and projection without amplification.
+Repertoire spans art song, opera, oratorio, and choral solos.
+Boards: ABRSM and Trinity.
 Strong route for students aiming at conservatoires, choirs, or classical performance careers.
-Demands patience — vocal maturity takes years.
+Demands patience: vocal maturity takes years.

 Contemporary / pop

-Pop, rock, R&B, soul, country.
-Microphone technique, stylistic vocal techniques (belting, vocal fry, riffs and runs), groove, performance.
-Boards: Rockschool, Trinity Rock & Pop.
+Pop, rock, R&B, soul, and country.
+Microphone technique, stylistic vocal techniques (belting, vocal fry, riffs and runs), groove, and performance.
+Boards: Rockschool and Trinity Rock & Pop.
 Closer to what most young singers want to do; well-suited to performers aiming at popular-music careers.

 Musical theatre

 Bridges classical and contemporary.
 Classical breath support and projection combined with contemporary stylistic flexibility, plus theatrical performance demands (acting through song, integrating dance, stamina across long shows).
-Boards: Trinity has dedicated musical-theatre exams; LCM also offers them.
+Boards: Trinity has dedicated musical-theatre exams, and LCM also offers them.
 Strong route for students aiming at drama school or musical-theatre conservatoires.

 What singing tutoring focuses on